bgcasey/code_standards/README.md

 ## Code body

-The body of your script should be divided into clear, well-labeled, numbered sections to make it easier for collaborators and reviewers to follow the logic of your code.
-Below is the recommended structure for the body of the code:
+The body of your script should be divided into clear, well-labeled, numbered sections for easy navigation:

 ### Setup

-Start your code with a setup section.
-This section includes all the necessary setup steps, such as loading packages and importing data.
-The setup will usually include the following subsections:
+Start with a setup section.
+This section will usually include the following subsections:

-- **Load packages**: List all the required R packages, each accompanied by a comment explaining their use, and the package version to ensure reproducibility.
+- **Load packages**: List all the required R packages, each accompanied by a comment explaining their use and package version.

 ```R
 ## 1.1 Load packages ----